 We sought to further understand how FBN2 deficiency leads to impaired ECM formation and accumulation.
-The observation of short elastic fibers and FN degradation prompted us to analyze the levels of matrix metallopeptidase 2 (MMP2) and MMP9, key Elastin and

-Fibronectin-cleaving enzymes [60-63].
-Fbn2^{T2547A/T2547A} tracheas exhibited significantly increased Mmp2 and Mmp9 mRNA levels (figure 6a and supplementary table 1) as well as increased protein levels (figure 6b, c), and activity (figure 6d, e).
-In contrast, Fbn2^{T2547A/T2547A} esophagi exhibited no obvious difference in Mmp2 mRNA levels (supplementary figure S15A and supplementary table 1), while Mmp9 mRNA was undetectable in E14.5 WT esophagi (supplementary table 1).
-MMP inhibition by GM6001 [64] has been shown to reduce Elastin cleavage [65] and FN degradation [66].
-We thus tested whether MMP inhibition could rescue the Fbn2^{T2547A/T2547A} tracheal phenotypes.
-We administered GM6001 (50 mg/kg) intraperitoneally (IP) for 3 consecutive days from E12.5 to E14.5.
-Interestingly, after GM6001 injection, Fbn2^{T2547A/T2547A} tracheas exhibited partially rescued tube elongation (figure 6f, g) and SM orientation (figure 6h, i) phenotypes, as well as partially restored elastic fiber formation (figure 6h, j, k) and FN accumulation (figure 6h, l) as assessed in a blind analysis.
-We aimed to find mechanisms by which Fbn2 regulates Mmp2 and Mmp9 expression and thus examined the expression of Atf2 and Hspb1, potential regulators of Mmp2 expression [67], as well as Nfkb1, Nfkb2, Rela, Jun and Fos, potential regulators of Mmp9 expression [67].
-Fbn2^{T2547A/T2547A} tracheas exhibited WT-like expression levels of these genes (supplementary figure S15B, C and supplementary table 1), indicating that Fbn2 modulates Mmp2 and Mmp9 mRNA levels through other pathways.
+The observation of short elastic fibres and FN degradation prompted us to analyse the levels of MMP2 and MMP9, key Elastin and Fibronectin-cleaving enzymes [59-62].
+Fbn2^{T2547A/T2547A} tracheas exhibited significantly increased Mmp2 and Mmp9 mRNA levels (figure 6a and supplementary table S1) as well as increased protein levels (figure 6b and c), and activity (figure 6d and e).
+In contrast, Fbn2^{T2547A/T2547A} oesophagi exhibited no obvious difference in Mmp2 mRNA levels (supplementary figure S15a and supplementary table S1), while Mmp9 mRNA was undetectable in E14.5 WT oesophagi (supplementary table S1).
+MMP inhibition by GM6001 [63] has been shown to reduce Elastin cleavage [64] and FN degradation [65].
+We thus tested whether MMP inhibition could rescue the Fbn2^{T2547Ā/T2547A} tracheal phenotypes.
+We administered GM6001 (50 $\mathrm{mg \, kg^{-1}}$) intraperitoneally for three consecutive days from E12.5 to E14.5.
+Interestingly, after GM6001 injection, Fbn2^{T2547A/T2547A} tracheas exhibited partially rescued tube elongation (figure 6f and g) and smooth muscle orientation (figure 6h and i) phenotypes, as well as partially restored elastic fibre formation (figure 6h, j and k) and FN accumulation (figure 6h and l) as assessed in a blind analysis.
+We aimed to find mechanisms by which Fbn2 regulates Mmp2 and Mmp9 expression and thus examined the expression of Atf2 and Hspb1, potential regulators of Mmp2 expression [66], as well as Nfkb1, Nfkb2, Rela, Jun and Fos, potential regulators of Mmp9 expression [66]. $Fbn2^{T2547A/T2547A}$ tracheas exhibited WT-like expression levels of these genes (supplementary figure S15b,c and supplementary table S1), indicating that Fbn2 modulates Mmp2 and Mmp9 mRNA levels through other pathways.

-Mmps have been identified to be downstream targets of p38 MAPK signaling [68], and inhibition of the p38 MAPK signaling pathway efficiently downregulates Mmp2 and Mmp9 expression [68, 69].
-Thus, we hypothesized that Fbn2 deficiency might lead to increased p38 MAPK activity.
-We observed that levels of phosphorylated p38 were greatly elevated in Fbn2^{T2547A/T2547A} tracheas compared to WT (figure 7a, b and supplementary figure S16A, B), a phenotype that was not observed in Fbn2^{T2547A/T2547A} esophagi (supplementary figure S16C, D).
-In addition, after treatment with SB203580, a small molecule that decreases p38 phosphorylation [70], Fbn2^{T2547A/T2547A} tracheas exhibited partially restored Mmp2 and Mmp9 mRNA levels (figure 7c and supplementary table 1).
-We then administered SB203580 (1 μM/kg) intraperitoneally for 3 consecutive days from E12.5 to E14.5.
-Notably, after SB203580 injection, Fbn2^{T2547A/T2547A} tracheas exhibited partially rescued tube elongation (figure 7d, e) and SM orientation (figure 7f, g) phenotypes, restored elastic fiber formation (figure 7f, h, i) as well as FN accumulation (figure 7f. j) as assessed in a blind analysis.
-These results indicate that an increase in p38 phosphorylation-mediated Mmp levels in Fbn2^{T2547A/T2547A} tracheas partially accounts for the SM cell orientation phenotype via its action on ECM homeostasis (figure 7k).
+Mmps have been identified to be downstream targets of p38 MAPK signalling [67], and inhibition of the p38 MAPK signalling pathway efficiently downregulates Mmp2 and Mmp9 expression [67, 68].
+Thus, we hypothesised that Fbn2 deficiency might lead to increased p38 MAPK activity.
+We observed that levels of phosphorylated p38 were greatly elevated in $Fbn2^{T2547A/T2547A}$ tracheas compared to WT (figure 7a and b and supplementary figure S16a and b), a phenotype that was not observed in $Fbn2^{T2547A/T2547A}$ oesophagi (supplementary figure S16c and d).
+In addition, after treatment with SB203580, a small molecule that decreases p38 phosphorylation [69], $Fbn2^{T2547A/T2547A}$ tracheas exhibited partially restored Mmp2 and Mmp9 mRNA levels (figure 7c and supplementary table S1).
+We then administered SB203580 (1 μ M·kg-1) intraperitoneally for three consecutive days from E12.5 to E14.5.
+Notably, after SB203580 injection, $Fbn2^{T2547A/T2547A}$ tracheas exhibited partially rescued tube elongation (figure 7d and e) and smooth muscle orientation (figure 7f and g) phenotypes, restored elastic fibre formation (figure 7f, h and i) as well as FN accumulation (figure 7f and j) as assessed in a blind analysis.
+These results indicate that an increase in p38 phosphorylation-mediated Mmp levels in $Fbn2^{T2547A/T2547A}$ tracheas partially accounts for the smooth muscle cell orientation phenotype via its action on ECM homeostasis (figure 7k).